Sector-F-Labs/reservoir/book/src/api/overview.md

 1. **Message Storage**: Your message is stored with the specified partition/instance
 2. **Context Enrichment**: Reservoir finds relevant past conversations and recent history
 3. **Token Management**: The enriched context is checked against token limits
-4. **Request Forwarding**: The enriched request is forwarded to the appropriate AI provider
+4. **Request Forwarding**: The enriched request is forwarded to the appropriate LLM provider
-5. **Response Storage**: The AI's response is stored for future context
+5. **Response Storage**: The LLM's response is stored for future context

 ## Response Format

-Responses maintain the same format as the underlying AI provider (OpenAI, Ollama, etc.), so your existing code will work without modification.
+Responses maintain the same format as the underlying LLM provider (OpenAI, Ollama, etc.), so your existing code will work without modification.

 ## Next Steps